pscally1005/pscally1005.github.io/_posts/recipes/protein/2024-06-17-cinnamon-roll.markdown

 - Air fry the cinnamon rolls cut side down at 350F for about 8 minutes, or until lightly golden brown and slightly crispy

-- Meanwhile, prepare the glaze by mixing together the ingredients in a small bowl (almond milk, PB2, EVOO, and cinnamon).
+- Meanwhile, prepare the glaze by mixing together the ingredients in a small bowl (milk, powdered peanut butter, oil, and cinnamon).
+Either extra virgin olive oil or unrefined coconut oil will work.
 Add some sweetener if you want

 - Dollop the glaze on top of the baked cinnamon rolls, and enjoy
 - <center><img src="/assets/Food/Breakfast/Cinnamon Roll/cinnamon-roll-8.jpg" alt="" class="instruction-image"></center>